 In November 2011, we initiated a recall of all Thompson/Center Arms Venture rifles manufactured since the products' introduction in mid-2009.
 In June 2013, we also initiated a recall of all Thompson/Center Arms bolt action rifles manufactured since the products' introduction in 2007.
 In April 2018, we initiated a consumer advisory for certain models of our M&P Shield EZ pistols because in rare circumstances the safety on the pistol will move from the fire position to the "safety on" position when using ammunition that produces a high level of felt recoil.
 In May 2018, we initiated a recall of certain models of our electro-optics products that incorporated diodes manufactured by a particular third party because the diodes failed to comply with a Food and Drug Administration, or FDA, standard for laser products.
 We have made efforts to notify all consumers that may be impacted by this recall.
-The remaining cost of all recalls, safety alerts, and consumer advisories is \$3.5 million, which is recorded in the accrued warranty balance.
+The remaining cost of all recalls, safety alerts, and consumer advisories is \$2.4 million, which is recorded in accrued warranty on our consolidated balance sheet.

-Warranty expense for the fiscal years ended April 30, 2018, 2017, and 2016 amounted to \$5.8 million, \$1.3 million, and \$2.5 million, respectively.
+Warranty expense for the fiscal years ended April 30, 2019, 2018, and 2017 amounted to \$2.9 million, \$5.8 million, and \$1.3 million, respectively.

-The following table sets forth the change in accrued warranties, a portion of which is recorded as a non-current liability, in the fiscal years ended April 30, 2018, 2017, and 2016 (in thousands):
+The following table sets forth the change in accrued warranties, a portion of which is recorded as a non-current liability, in the fiscal years ended April 30, 2019, 2018, and 2017 (in thousands):

-Balance as of April 30, 2016 \$ 8,403

-Warranties issued and adjustments to provisions 3,769

-Changes related to preexisting product recall accruals (2,437)

-Warranties assumed in acquisition 228

-Warranty claims (4,419)

-Balance as of April 30, 2017 5,544
+Balance as of April 30, 2017 \$ 5,544

 Warranties issued and adjustments to provisions 5,834

 Warranty claims (3,865)

-Balance as of April 30, 2018 \$ 7,513
+Balance as of April 30, 2018 7,513

+Warranties issued and adjustments to provisions 2,852

+Warranty claims (4,163)

+Balance as of April 30, 2019 \$ 6,202

 Sales and Promotional Related Expenses - We present product sales in our consolidated financial statements, net of customer promotional program costs that depend upon the volume of sales.
 For promotional program costs that are not dependent on the volume of sales, we record promotional costs in cost of goods sold.
-The total of all our promotional programs amounted to \$58.2 million, \$37.3 million, and \$20.7 million for the fiscal years ended April 30, 2018, 2017, and 2016, respectively.
+The total of all our promotional programs amounted to \$39.2 million, \$58.2 million, and \$37.3 million for the fiscal years ended April 30, 2019, 2018, and 2017, respectively.
 We have a co-op advertising program at the retail level.
-We expensed costs amounting to \$23.3 million, \$21.3 million, and \$6.5 million for fiscal 2018, 2017, and 2016, respectively, as selling and marketing expenses.
+We expensed costs amounting to \$23.8 million, \$23.3 million, and \$21.3 million for fiscal 2019, 2018, and 2017, respectively, as selling and marketing expenses.